 If your organization has executed a participation agreement with the NC HIEA but has not started the onboarding process, be advised that the NC HealthConnex technical team will contact your organization when technical discussions are to begin with your practice.
-Please contact email@example.com questions about your organization or if your organization needs additional guidance about instructions provided by NC HealthConnex technical team.
+Please contact email@example.com with questions about your organization or if your organization needs additional guidance about instructions provided by NC HealthConnex technical team.

 It is imperative that providers, health care organizations, pharmacies and others subject to the Statewide Health Information Exchange Act take immediate steps to connect to NC HealthConnex.
 The connection deadline of January 1, 2023, has not been delayed or extended, and enforcement of the condition of receiving state funds has only been suspended.
-In March 2023, the NC HIEA will report to the General Assembly on connection status of providers and offer recommendations on how to begin enforcement of the connection mandate.
+In March 2023, the NC HIEA reported to the General Assembly on the connection status of providers and offered recommendations on how to begin enforcement of the connection mandate.
 Executing a participation agreement with the NC HIEA can help demonstrate an organization’s good-faith effort and intent to comply with the Statewide Health Information Exchange Act.

-NC HIEA regards health care organizations that have begun the technical process of connecting to NC HealthConnex to be making good-faith efforts to fulfill the connection mandate.
+The NC HIEA regards health care organizations that have begun the technical process of connecting to NC HealthConnex to be making good-faith efforts to fulfill the connection mandate.
 They should continue onboarding or risk losing their place in the queue.
-NC HIEA also considers organizations that have signed a participation agreement with NC HIEA but are not yet live and submitting data by January 1, 2023, to be making good-faith efforts to connect.
+The NC HIEA also considers organizations that have signed a participation agreement with the NC HIEA but are not yet live and submitting data by January 1, 2023, to be making good-faith efforts to connect.
 As providers are invited to begin the technical connection process, they should be ready to proceed or risk being moved to the back of the onboarding queue.

 Early in 2022, the NC HIEA prioritized the queue of more than 5,000 organizations onboarding with NC HealthConnex based on a variety of factors.
 As a result of these prioritization decisions, onboarding for some providers has been temporarily placed on hold.
-NC HIEA still considers the organizations put on hold to be making good-faith efforts to follow the HIE Act.
+The NC HIEA still considers the organizations put on hold to be making good-faith efforts to follow the HIE Act.

-Additionally, if your organization has signed a full participation agreement with the NC HIEA, you can still access data through the NC HealthConnex clinical portal.
-Reach out to the SAS Help Desk at HIESupport@sas.com or 919-531-2700 to request credentials to the web-based clinical portal.
+Additionally, if your organization has signed a full participation agreement with the NC HIEA, you can still access data through the NC HealthConnex Clinical Portal.
+Reach out to the SAS Help Desk at HIESupport@sas.com or 919-531-2700 to request credentials to the web-based Clinical Portal.

 Organizations on hold or in the process of having their connection built can also take advantage of training on how to incorporate the HIE into their workflow.
-Please see our on-demand training library, or request a training session.
+Please see our on-demand training library or request a training session.

 If you are unsure of the status of your project, please email firstname.lastname@example.org.

-Health care organizations and providers that have signed a full participation agreement with the NC HIEA can begin using the web-based clinical portal within NC HealthConnex.
+Health care organizations and providers that have signed a full participation agreement with the NC HIEA can begin using the web-based Clinical Portal within NC HealthConnex.
 They do not need to have established their connection to submit data to NC HealthConnex in order to receive credentials.
-Please note that clinical portal access is not extended to prepaid health plans and local management entities/managed care organizations in these circumstances.
+Please note that Clinical Portal access is not extended to prepaid health plans and local management entities/managed care organizations in these circumstances.

 The NC HealthConnex Clinical Portal is a secure, standardized electronic system through which providers and pharmacies can share important patient health information across disparate electronic health record systems and pharmacy management programs.
-Clinical portal users can search for patients, view demographic and clinical information, and exchange messages and patient records with other providers.
+Clinical portal users can search for patients, view demographic and clinical information and exchange messages and patient records with other providers.

 With access to critical information, such as laboratory values, changes in level of care, and treatment history, providers are able to make more informed decisions based on the most up-to-date and accurate clinical data.
 Use of a health information exchange provides visibility into a patient’s medical record and can help improve patient care and patient safety by enabling more effective care to patients, improving treatment and medication adherence and reducing errors which contribute to unplanned admissions to hospitals.